 These two major inner-city thoroughfares head south in slightly different directions from Chandpole Gate, the main entrance to the Old City.
 Both roads are noisy, dusty, and crowded, as is expected in this part of the desert city, but are always fascinating.
 Some havelis (guesthouses) are close enough to walk to the entrance of the Old City but it’s still worth using an auto-rickshaw to get further inside the walls.
-Other reasons to stay in this area are proximity to the main bus station and railway terminal, and convenience to several stops along the metro system (which will be more useful when two more stops in the Old City are opened in about 2021).
+Other reasons to stay in this area are proximity to the main bus station and railway terminal, and convenience to several stops along the metro system.

 3. Bani Park

 One of the nicest areas in Jaipur, but still convenient to the Old City, is this upmarket area of middle-class housing in the inner western suburbs.
 Along (mostly) wide and shady streets are several appealing mid-range hotels and enchanting guesthouses, all offering space and serenity rarely found elsewhere in the city center.
 Bani Park is also home to a few low-key malls and a better range of places to eat.